Eulogio Rodriguez: Party affiliation

 Rodriguez began his political career as a member of the opposition party, known as the Democrata, but later switched to the Nacionalista Party, the ruling party, in 1933, following a political realignment prompted by the contentious debate over the Independence Law.
-He remained a loyal member of the Nacionalista Party for the rest of his life, spanning over three decades until his death.
-He nursed the party during its darkest hours and steered it successfully through the political reefs and typhoons that rocked the local scene, thus earning him the nickname "Mr. Nacionalista".
+He remained a loyal member of the Nacionalista Party for the rest of his life, spanning over three decades until his death, thus earning him the nickname "Mr. Nacionalista".
 Unlike many politicians of his time, he did not switch parties for personal convenience.

 Personal life

 Rodriguez had seven children by his first wife, Juana Santiago-Rodriguez (1881-1954): Eulogio Jr., Jose, Ruperto, Leonor, Isidro Sr., Constancio and Adelaida.
-Juana, the namesake of the street in Quezon City (now known as Broadway Avenue, adjacent to E. Rodriguez, Sr. Avenue), passed away before him, who subsequently remarried Doña Luisita Canoy.
-With his second wife, Luisita, he had three children: Adelaida, Erlinda and Rafael.
+Juana, the namesake of the street in Quezon City (now known as Broadway Avenue, adjacent to E. Rodriguez, Sr. Avenue), predeceased him.
+Rodriguez subsequently remarried Doña Luisa Canoy.
+With her, he had three children: Adelaida, Erlinda and Rafael.
 He later married a third wife, Pilar Leyba.
+His son Eulogio Jr. served as governor of Rizal from 1937 to 1942 and as representative of Rizal's 1st district from December 30, 1949 until his death on December 24, 1957 (days before his congressional term's end).

 His grandchildren include former Rizal congressman Isidro S. Rodriguez, Jr. and great-grandchildren Eulogio L. Rodriguez, III.
-The grandchildren are noteworthy for refusing to name projects after themselves, a trait inculcated by Eulogio A. Rodriguez, Sr. into his descendants.

-Rodriguez was the older brother of a lawyer and Davao City's last-appointed mayor Julian Rodriguez, who became a successful landowner in that city where he migrated in 1919, when it was still a booming town.
+Rodriguez was the older brother of lawyer and Davao City's last-appointed mayor Julian Rodriguez, who became a successful landowner in that city where he migrated in 1919, when it was still a booming town.
 Julian was also a technical assistant to the Mindanao and Sulu Commission prior to his mayorship.

 Death

-Rodriguez died in his sleep on December 9, 1964, at his home in Pasay City due to heart attack at the age of 81.
+Rodriguez died in his sleep on December 9, 1964, at his home in Pasay due to a heart attack at the age of 81.

 The sudden death of Rodriguez, president of the Nacionalista Party for the past 18 years, marked the “passing of a great tradition,” quoted President Diosdado Macapagal.
 Many came to visit the funeral of the man they called "Don Yoyong".
 Macapagal declared on December 9 until his burial a period of national mourning, where all flags would be flown at half-staff.
-Rodriguez's remains were laid to rest at a cemetery behind his rest house in Montalban, Rizal.
+Rodriguez's remains were laid to rest at a cemetery behind his rest house in Montalban.